‘First in the Room, Back of the Line’: Doctors Revolt Over Stanford’s ‘Absurd’ Vaccine Rollout

 “Our department leadership has worked tirelessly to help right this wrong.
 Our program has immense gratitude for our residents and is deeply grateful for their work on the frontline caring for our patients,” Krzyzaniak added.

-The stunning demonstration elicited a quick response from Stanford leadership, including from Stanford Health Care CEO David Entwhistle, who reportedly told the assembled crowd: “We’ll correct it.
+The stunning protest elicited a quick response from Stanford’s leadership, including Stanford Health Care CEO David Entwhistle, who reportedly told the assembled crowd: “We’ll correct it.
 We know that it’s wrong.”

-Medical Center officials also admitted there were “flaws” in their vaccine plan and promised that a new solution was being worked on in a statement sent to The San Francisco Chronicle.
+In a statement to the Chronicle, Medical Center officials admitted there were “flaws” in their vaccine plan and promised that a new solution was being worked on.
 Stanford Medical Center did not immediately respond to The Daily Beast’s request for comment.

-To date, 22,160 have died and 1.7 million more have tested positive for COVID-19 in California, which is currently experiencing another wave of coronavirus cases that has forced state officials to implement hard-line restrictions to curtail the spread.
-On Thursday, the state saw 52,000 new cases—more infections than in all of Germany or India—and is currently battling a positivity rate of almost 12 percent.
+At least 22,160 people have died and 1.7 million more have tested positive for COVID-19 in California, which is experiencing a brutal wave of cases that has forced state officials to implement hard-line restrictions.
+On Thursday, the state saw 52,000 new cases—more infections than in all of Germany or India—and was battling a positivity rate of almost 12 percent.

-Complaints of people “cutting” the vaccine line have been growing throughout the week across the country.
-Mount Sinai hospital in New York faced criticism this week for vaccinating an employee in the marketing department before hospital workers who directly interact with COVID-19 patients.
+Complaints of people “cutting” the vaccine line have been growing across the country.
+Mount Sinai Hospital in New York faced criticism this week for vaccinating an employee in the marketing department before hospital workers who directly interact with COVID-19 patients.

 And before Friday’s protest, Stanford residents and fellows sent a letter to university leaders in response to the distribution plan, stating that the initial allocation of its over 5,000 obtained Pfizer vaccines was not sufficient.

-“Except you forgot about those of us on the front lines: residents and fellows were essentially not included in the first round of vaccines despite working 80+ hours per week in the hospital treating COVID-19 patients,” Dr. Earth Hasassri, a child and adolescent psychiatry fellow at Sanford Medical Center, also tweeted in response to Stanford’s plan.
+Dr. Earth Hasassri, a child and adolescent psychiatry fellow at Sanford Medical Center, tweeted in response to Stanford’s plan: “Except you forgot about those of us on the front lines: residents and fellows were essentially not included in the first round of vaccines despite working 80+ hours per week in the hospital treating COVID-19 patients.”

-“There is still no articulated plan to vaccinate the remaining 1,300+ residents and fellows, including those on the front line directly treating COVID-19 patients,” the letter said, noting that the pecking order of vaccine priority does not match the exposure level of Stanford employees.
-“It is important for us to articulate to you that at this time, residents are hurt, disappointed, frustrated, angry, and feel a deep sense of distrust towards the hospital administration given the sacrifices we have been making and the promises that were made to us.”
+In the letter to university leaders, employees said there was still “no articulated plan” to vaccinate residents and fellows, and the pecking order of didn’t match the exposure level.
+“It is important for us to articulate to you that at this time, residents are hurt, disappointed, frustrated, angry, and feel a deep sense of distrust towards the hospital administration given the sacrifices we have been making and the promises that were made to us,” they wrote.

-Stanford officials sent multiple emails this week apologizing for the botched vaccine distribution, according to Politico, which obtained two of the emails from a tipster.
-The first one, from Stanford Chief Medical Officer Niraj Sehgal, said “it’s clear there were several unintended missteps” and lamented the “perceived lack of priority for residents and fellows,” which Sehgal insisted was not on purpose.
+Stanford officials sent multiple emails this week apologizing for the botched distribution, according to Politico, which obtained two of the emails from a tipster.
+The first one, from Stanford Chief Medical Officer Niraj Sehgal, said it was “clear there were several unintended missteps” and lamented the “perceived lack of priority for residents and fellows,” which Sehgal insisted was not on purpose.

-Another email later in the week from Stanford officials reminded recipients that although frontline workers were denied vaccinations this round, another 15,000 doses of the vaccine are arriving next week.
+Another email later in the week from Stanford officials reminded recipients that although frontline workers were denied vaccinations this round, another 15,000 doses were arriving next week.
 “There are active conversations now to make sure trainees are represented in all the upcoming tiers in a significant way,” the email said.

 “Disparities in distribution of the vaccine can be seen at a micro-level at Stanford today.
 I worry that the situation we see at [Stanford] is a harbinger of population-level inequities of vaccine distribution for our underserved communities,” Dr. Christine Santiago, a resident in Stanford’s internal medicine program, tweeted Friday.